streamlink/streamlink/docs/plugin_matrix.rst

 raiplay             raiplay.it           Yes   No    Most streams are geo-restricted to Italy. rtlxl               rtlxl.nl             No    Yes   Streams may be geo-restricted to The Netherlands.
-Livestreams not supported. rtve                rtve.es              Yes   No ruv                 ruv.is               Yes   Yes   Streams may be geo-restricted to Iceland. schoolism           schoolism.com        --    Yes   Requires a login and a subscription. seemeplay           seemeplay.ru         Yes   Yes
+Livestreams not supported. rtve                rtve.es              Yes   No rtvs                rtvs.sk              Yes   No    Streams may be geo-restricted to Slovakia. ruv                 ruv.is               Yes   Yes   Streams may be geo-restricted to Iceland. schoolism           schoolism.com        --    Yes   Requires a login and a subscription. seemeplay           seemeplay.ru         Yes   Yes